Klipper3d/klipper/docs/Resonance_Compensation.md

   SET_INPUT_SHAPER SHAPER_TYPE_X=<primary_carriage_shaper> SHAPER_FREQ_X=<primary_carriage_freq> SHAPER_TYPE_Y=<y_shaper> SHAPER_FREQ_Y=<y_freq>
 ```
 Note that `SHAPER_TYPE_Y` and `SHAPER_FREQ_Y` should be the same in both
 commands.
+If you need to configure an input shaper for Z axis, include
+its parameters in both `SET_INPUT_SHAPER` commands.

-It is also possible to put a similar snippet into the start g-code
+Besides `delayed_gcode`, it is also possible to put a similar snippet into
-in the slicer, however then the shaper will not be enabled until any print
+the start g-code in the slicer, however then the shaper will not be enabled
-is started.
+until any print is started.

 Note that the input shaper only needs to be configured once.
 Subsequent changes
 of the carriages or their modes via `SET_DUAL_CARRIAGE` command will preserve